RichardAth/Projects/BigIntCalculator/readme.txt

  Now also uses Pari library to calculate the class number, Ramanujan's tau function, and Stirling numbers (first & second kind)

+ As an experiment, a feature was added to use Parilib's factor function to factorise larger numbers.
+It turns out to be generally somewhat slower than the built-in ECM and SIQS factorisation.

+ Similarly to using YAFU or Msieve for factorisation, Pari factorisation is turned on by PARI ON and off by PARI OFF commands.
+The pari stack is initialised if it is required but is NOT closed except by a PARI CLOSE command.
+(There is no need for a PARI OPEN command; it's done automatically if required)